CoderParth/envy/README.md

 Inorder to automate this task, I decided to create this tool and named it as "envy".
 It is written in go, and makes use of go's powerful concurrency for efficiency.
-Currently, this tool supports only nodejs projects.
+Currently, this tool supports nodejs projects only.

 The goal of this progam/tool is to make setting up the environment variables for your project much easier and faster.